origranot/ts-logger/README.md

 #### Optional parameters

 - formatter: An instance of a formatter to format the log message. (default: SimpleFormatter)
+- threshold: The log level threshold, logs with a lower level than the threshold will be ignored (default: 'DEBUG').

 You can add multiple transports to a single logger, so that log messages can be sent to multiple outputs.
 You can also create custom log transports by extending the `Transport` class as shown below: